 Exploring is fun

 “Well, I like the dating game.
 It gives me a high, I can hang around with the men I like, and then of course, there are one-night stands.
 I love exploring and experimenting.”
+So quite clearly she was into the hook-up culture.

 “One-night stands?
 Sounds interesting.
 Tell me more,” I asked, taking a sip of my creamy Irish coffee.